27 October 2020

 We will aim to do this on a periodic basis to support the use and implementation of the SDA Design Standard.

 This Update replaces Update 1 issued in July 2020.

 A1.
 Role of the Accredited SDA Assessor (The Assessor)

 The role of an Accredited SDA Design Standard Assessor is to conduct assessments of Design (Provisional) and/or Final-as-built dwellings against the SDA Design Standard to confirm compliance with the Standard.
 Assessors have been trained to do this via an NDIS approved training program.
 Whilst anyone can undertake the training course, only Specified Professionals who meet certain prerequisites can become Accredited SDA Assessors.
 Further details can be found at www.accessinstitute.com.au

-If The Assessor determines that a Design (Provisional) or Final-as-built dwelling meets the compliance requirements of the SDA Design Standard, they can issue a Certificate of Category Compliance to the client along with the SDA Assessment Summary Form.
-The Assessor will also register the assessment with NDIS.
+If the Assessor determines that a Design (Provisional) or Final-as-built dwelling meets the compliance requirements of the SDA Design Standard, they can issue a Certificate of SDA Category Compliance, SDA Assessment Summary Form and the SDA Assessment Checklist.
+The Assessor will register the assessment with NDIS.
 (See below)

 It is not the role of The Assessor to provide advice regarding density requirements, eligibility for, or funding of SDA.
 Any queries related to these issues should be directed to NDIS.

 A 2.
 Changes to the Registration of Assessment